Health-Informed Computing: Estimating and Addressing the Public Health Impact of Data Centers: Conclusion

 \section{Conclusion}

-In this paper, we quantify and address the overlooked public health impact of data centers.
-We introduce a principled methodology to model these lifecycle pollutant emissions and quantify their associated public health impacts.
-Our findings suggest that the total annual public health burden of U.S. data centers could exceed \$20 billion by 2028, approaching or even surpassing the impacts of on-road vehicle emissions in California.
-Importantly, these health costs are not evenly distributed: disadvantaged communities bear a disproportionate share, with per-household impacts potentially up to 200 times higher than in less-affected areas.
-This highlights the need for targeted mitigation strategies.
-To this end, we propose health-informed computing, a framework that explicitly incorporates public health risk as a key metric when scheduling data center workloads, enabling more informed and equitable operational decisions.
+In this paper, we model U.S. data centers' air pollutant emissions and estimate their associated public health impacts using COBRA.
+Our findings suggest that the total annual public health burden of U.S. data centers could exceed \$20 billion in 2028 under the high-growth scenario.
+Importantly, these health costs are not evenly distributed, with certain communities bearing a disproportionate share.

-More broadly, we recommend the adoption of standardized reporting protocols for the public health costs of data centers, alongside policies that ensure attention to all impacted communities, thereby supporting responsible, sustainable, and inclusive deployment of AI infrastructure.
+We also propose \ouralg, a novel framework that explicitly incorporates public health impact as a key metric when siting data centers and/or scheduling computing workloads.
+More broadly, we recommend extended energy reporting to account for the public health impacts of data centers and paying attention to all impacted communities, thereby supporting responsible and sustainable development of future computing infrastructures.